 ASL Frequently Asked Questions

-Interpreting is defined from The Globalization and Localization Association.
-“Interpreting is the facilitation of spoken or signed language communication between users of different languages.
+Interpreting is defined from The Globalization and Localization Association as “Interpreting is the facilitation of spoken or signed language communication between users of different languages.
 The formal ISO (International Standards Organization) definition for interpreting is as follows:

 Rendering a spoken or signed message into another spoken or signed language, preserving the register and meaning of the source language content.